Atlanta Speech School: Stepping Stones

-Stepping Stones is a program that provides speech therapy for children ages 3–4 who may have developmental delays related to speech and language.
-The curriculum addresses student needs in regards to speech, language, and multisensory integration.
-Instructional teams consist of a speech-language pathologist, learning disability specialist, occupational therapist, and teacher assistant.
-The Stepping Stones program is accredited by Bright from the Start and the Georgia Accrediting Commission (GAC).
+Stepping Stones Preschool is an integrated early childhood program serving children ages three to four with speech and language–related delays.
+Stepping Stones combines language-based instruction, speech-language intervention, and multisensory learning to address individual learning needs.
+Instruction is delivered by interdisciplinary teams that include a speech-language pathologist, learning disability specialist, occupational therapist, and teaching assistant.
+Stepping Stones Preschool is licensed by Bright from the Start.

-Anne & Jim Kenan Preschool
+Anne and Jim Kenan Preschool

-The Anne & Jim Kenan Preschool is a mainstream preschool program that serves children two to five years of age.
-It was established to transition student in the Atlanta Speech School's Katherine Hamm Center who are deaf or hard of hearing to mainstream schools.
-The program has a strong emphasis on oral language (oralism).
+The Anne and Jim Kenan Preschool is an inclusive early childhood education program serving children ages two to five.
+Kenan was established more than fifty years ago to support the transition of students from the Atlanta Speech School’s Katherine Hamm Center who are deaf or hard of hearing into general education preschool and elementary settings.
+The program emphasizes spoken language development through an oral language–based instructional approach.